 If you’re installing a water softener for your home’s entire water supply, then put it in before you install the hot water heater.
 This will decrease sediment build-up in the hot water heater.
-If excess sodium causes a health problem, you’ll want to bypass a few of the faucets that you use for drinking water like the kitchen sink.
+If excess sodium causes a health problem, you’ll want to bypass a few of the kitchen faucets that you use for drinking water like the kitchen sink.
 Salt-free water softening systems are available.

 Plumbing the System

 Most water softening systems feature a bypass valve that you’ll need to assemble and connect to the unit.
 Along with this, some local plumbing codes will have a requirement that all softening systems are installed with shutoff valves that lead to and from your softening system to ensure that you can turn it off easy and fast.

 Before installing the system, clean the area where you intend for it to go.
 Place it so that you can make easy measurements for the pipes that need to be connected.
 Notice how the unit is oriented, and make sure that the inlet is able to connect easily to the water supply pipe while the outlet is facing the water heater.

 The next step is to shut off the water supply valves to the hot water heater as well as its power.
 Then, open the hose bibbs or bottom-floor faucets to drain the water out of the pipes.
 Cut into your home’s water supply line with a pipe cutter.
 This will make it possible for you to install elbow fittings, allowing you to run the bypass valve’s outlet ports and the two inlet lines.

 Cut and install the bypass valve pipes.
 This is a DIY project, so you’ll need to solder the system’s nipples and fittings before connecting them to the bypass valve.
 Sometimes, the pipes are too big for the system.
 If this is the case, purchase a reduce fitting.
 The softener will come with compression fittings.
 Use them to connect the pipes to the unit.